Suraj Prakash: Reception

 Suraj Parkash is a popular text in the Sikh community, profusely poetic, and it is sometimes recited in a katha form.
 Vir Singh in his introduction to his printed publication of Suraj Prakash writes:

 “In Gurdwaras, Deras, Dharamsalas, courts and in houses, the katha spread so widely and many copies of this text spread and became established in Gurdwaras.
 In the late afternoon a tradition started in villages and cities where people would go to Gurdwaras to listen to this katha.
 This tradition remained alive and withstood the grasp and effect from the Singh Sabha movement”.

+According to Chawla (2024), the work is monumental in its influence and scope, with it rivalling the classical literature of the same genre.

 Scholarly analysis

 Scholars such as W. H. McLeod and Max Arthur Macauliffe found fault in the text due to mythological components.
 Others viewed the material included as Vedantic doctrines of Udasis and Nirmalas.
 The text also incorporates some ideas of the Hindalis considered heretical by Khalsa Sikhs.
 According to Pashaura Singh this may have been the result of the traditional Sikh schools in Amritsar of the 18th– and 19th–century including Vedanta with standard Sikh teachings.
 The text since McLeod and Macauliffee's critique has been understudied; Anne Murphy writes, "this is not a text that has been used a great deal by historians, probably due to its reputation for being “Hinduised”— somewhat unfairly, perhaps, given the prevalence of “mythological” elements within other comparable texts that are referred to more often."
 Bhai Vir Singh remarks that the mythology and Puranic references within Suraj Prakash are utilised as metaphors, in a way to explain the deeds, role, and powers of the Gurus.
 Bhai Vir Singh writes that in the context of texts related to spiritual personalities, like the Gurus, stories including miracles (karāmāt) are used to "open the locks of the heart" of the listener/reader, in a way that purely scientific historical literature could not do.

 The text has been criticised as being "Hinduised", however it clearly articulates the Khalsa as the 'Third' (ਤੀਜਾ / ਤੀਸਰ ਪੰਥ), distinct from the Hindu and Turk (Islamic) duality.
 The confusion pertains to 18th century texts like Gurbilas as well, Murphy notes the problem related to context: